 Sarah began teaching during the summer workshops at Rena’s in 1999 and immediately fell in love with teaching.
 She also taught at The University of Iowa’s Dance Forum, a community outreach dance program.

 Sarah returned to the St. Louis area in 2004 and began teaching at Rena’s more regularly.
 Two years later she began taking her Cecchetti Teacher’s exams and completed her Advanced (Grade VII) exam in 2016.
-Sarah attends local Cecchetti workshops three times per year and regularly attends the annual Cecchetti Council of America’s Teacher Seminar in Michigan.
+Sarah attends local Cecchetti workshops twice per year and regularly attends the annual Cecchetti Council of America’s Teacher Seminar in Michigan.

 Sarah’s favorite part of working for the studio is seeing her students feel proud of themselves for something they have worked hard to achieve.
-This can come in small moments during class, after a successful Cecchetti exam, or – her favorite – when they exit the stage at the recital knowing they did their best and feeling proud to have performed for their family.
+This can come in small moments during class, after a Cecchetti exam, or – her favorite – when they exit the stage at the recital knowing they did their best and feeling proud to have performed for their family.